filippogambarota/unconscious_wm_meta-analysis/README.md

 # Unconscious WM meta-analysis

 This is the repository for the paper "Unconscious Visual Working Memory.
 A critical review and Bayesian meta-analysis".
+Details about the project can be found on OSF https://osf.io/4bfnm/.

+# Analysis Folder

 This folder contains the full `.Rproj` in order to reproduce all the analysis, figures, tables and supplementary materials.
 The folder structure is the following:

 - `data/` contains the raw and cleaned data
 - `figures/` contains figures generated for the paper